-In theory, our findings can be explained by two behavioral changes.
+In theory, our findings can be explained by two behavioral channels.
 One is that voters rationally punish the incumbent for a high local level of air pollution.
 Another is a behavioral bias: voters subconsciously vote for the opposition because air pollution happens to be higher on election day.
 Given the variation in air pollution that we exploit as well as the nature of particulate matter, we view our results as evidence of a behavioral bias.
-The difference in pollution levels between places may be salient for voters.
-However, we exploit variation within the same place, namely we exploit that on the election day the level of air pollution happens to be higher or lower than it would normally be in the same place.
+The difference in pollution levels between places may be salient for voters; they likely notice that a large industrial city is more polluted than a rural area.
+However, we exploit variation within the same place, namely that on election day the level of air pollution happens to be higher or lower than it would normally be in the same place.
 Unlike variation in rainfall or temperature, such fluctuations in air pollution are hardly noticeable.
-Therefore, we consider it unlikely that people deliberately choose to change their voting behavior because they are exposed to high air pollution.
-A more likely explanation is that air pollution has an unconscious effect; for example, by affecting a person's emotions or health, which in turn affects how they process information and make decisions.
+Therefore, our results are in line with air pollution having an unconscious effect; for example, by affecting a person's emotions or health, which in turn affects how they process information and make decisions.
 Using the survey data, we find evidence that emotions are an important underlying channel.
-On days with elevated levels of air pollution, respondents are more likely to be worried, feel angry and sad, and they are less likely to feel happy.
+On days with elevated levels of air pollution, respondents are more likely to feel angry and sad, and they are less likely to feel happy.
 By contrast, we find no evidence that air pollution affects people's perceptions of the current state of the economy or their own economic situation.